 There are three common causes of refractive errors:

-Eyeball length.
-The length of the eyeball is too long or too short, so light doesn’t hit your retina at the correct angle to see clearly.
+- Eyeball length – If the length of the eyeball is too long or too short, the light won’t hit your retina at the correct angle for you to see clearly.

 You may be more at risk of developing a refractive error if your parents or other family members wear glasses or contact lenses.